 Whether you're an established artist or are just starting your career, you should make sure to copyright your music.
 Don't make the mistake of assuming that just because you've recorded your music that you own the rights to your songs.
 For instance, if you submit a track to a label in the hopes of getting signed and it isn't protected by copyright, the company could take your music and use it for themselves.
 In that case, you would have no legal recourse.

 There are two ways you can be certain that you own your music.
 First, you can apply for a copyright for the composition of a song.
 Second, you can copyright the recording of the song.

 If you need help with how to trademark music, you can post your legal needs on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.